 Given the fact that there are a lot of different causes of eye itchiness, diagnosing the cause and condition of itchy eyes can be a daunting task.

-An ophthalmologist can help you identify what is causing the eye irritation, which leads to itchy eyes, while a dermatologist can give you information on what type of skin condition you might have and advice on how to deal with it.
+An ophthalmologist can help you identify what causes red itchy skin around eyes, which leads to itchy eyes, while a dermatologist can give you information on what type of skin condition you might have and advice on how to deal with it.

 What Care and Treatment Measures Should be taken for Itchy Skin Around the Eyes?

-Always be careful about the products (particularly makeup) that you apply on the area, as certain ingredients in these products might be too harsh.
+– Always be careful about the products (particularly makeup) that you apply to the area, as certain ingredients in these products might be too harsh.

-Also, make sure to regularly change your bed linens regularly, as failing to do might contribute to the itchiness around your eyes.
+– Also, make sure to regularly change your bed linens, as failing to do so might contribute to the itchiness around your eyes.